 - Beware of journals promising peer review and publication in 1-2 weeks or requiring you to transfer copyright for your manuscript upon submission or for open access publication.

-- Is the journal indexed in services you and your field use?
-Check the catalog of journals indexed by databases such as PubMed, Embase, Web of Science, and Scopus.
+Is the journal indexed in services used in your field of research?
+Check the catalog of journals indexed by trusted databases like MEDLINE (a subset of PubMed), Embase, Web of Science, and Scopus.
 If the journal is fully open access, verify that it is listed in the Directory of Open Access Journals.
-Note that Google Scholar does not vet which journals is indexes.
-See more details in Appraisal by the Industry below.
+Note that Google Scholar and Dimensions Analytics do not vet journals for quality.

 Scholarly networking sites such as ResearchGate and social media platforms can be a useful way to learn about other authors' experiences with a publisher and its quality.
 Consider contacting authors or editors directly as well.

-See Appraisal by the Industry for additional resources.
 Refer also to the journal selection tools on our Steps to Finding the Right Journal guide, and contact the Library if you have questions.

 Beware of unrecognized ranking systems, often designed to mimic established metrics.

-- Is the journal or publisher a member of the Committee on Publication Ethics (COPE)?
+- Is the journal or publisher a current member of the Committee on Publication Ethics (COPE)?
 If they say they follow COPE guidelines, do you find sufficient evidence of their ethical requirements in the author guidelines?

-- If the journal is open access, is the publisher a member of the Open Access Scholarly Publishing Association (OASPA)?
+- If the journal is open access, is the publisher a current member of the Open Access Scholarly Publishing Association (OASPA)?

-- Does the journal have a International Standard Serial Number (ISSN) that can be verified in ISSN Portal?
+- Does the journal have a International Standard Serial Number (ISSN) that can be verified in the ISSN Portal?

 Though it happens infrequently, you may find yourself subjected to unethical behavior by a deceptive or predatory publisher.
 For example: